-Some fear that they have rejected the Holy Spirit.
+Some fear that they may have rejected the Holy Spirit.
 So, what does the Bible say about blasphemy against the Holy Spirit and the unpardonable sin?
-“Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men” (Matthew 12:31).
+Jesus said, “Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men” (Matthew 12:31).

 In His service,